Venice for Visitors logo

 • Should you neglect to book your visit (and, if necessary, pay the fee) before arriving in Venice, you can register and pay at the Venezia Santa Lucia railroad station or the Piazzale Roma bus and taxi gateway.

-• For more details (including frequently asked questions), or to register and pay the tax, see the official Venice Access Fee Web site.
+• For more details (including frequently asked questions), or to register and pay the tax, see the official Venice Access Fee Web site when it has been updated for 2025.
+You can also see a video FAQ here.

 Also see: